srv/viso2/README.md

 ##### Running the test sequences

-* To run both test sequences you can execute the following commands.
+* To run both test sequences you can execute the following commands after setting the proper paths for the bag file and the calibration file.
 ```
 roslaunch viso2_ros perspective.launch
 roslaunch viso2_ros fisheye.launch